deebtarmizi104/ClassScheduling/analysis.md

 ## SJF

-  Using SJF algorithm that performed in Non-Preemptive scheduling, The CPU does not require processes in the ready queue to move the processes being executed by the CPU even if there is a smaller burst time for the new operation.
+Shortest-Job-First(SJF) works by executing the shortest burst time or duration first.
+SJF by default, is a non-preemptive schedulling.
+Using SJF algorithm that performed in Non-Preemptive scheduling, the CPU does not require processes in the ready queue to move the processes being executed by the CPU even if there is a smaller burst time for the new operation.
+This is the best approach to minimize the waiting time of the process.
+In order to implement SJF, the duration or the burst time should have been known by the processor prior execution.
+With the information, it will uses these lengths to schedule the process with the shortest time.

 ### Output: